 “Giles?”
 Dawn was now leaning over her seat watching him.
 “What’s going on?”

-"Can you drive on a flat?"
-Dawn asked as she checked her phone once more, but still didn't have a signal.
+“Can you drive on a flat?”
+Dawn asked.
+She checked her phone once more, but still didn’t have a signal.

-"We're going to find out," the elder watcher replied as he started the engine.
+“We’re going to find out,” Giles replied as he started the engine.
 A few of the demons stepped back at the unfamiliar sound.
 He shifted to drive and pressed down on the gas, causing the car to lurch forward toward the maze of shipping containers.
-The car squeezed between a pair of large scaly demons, one of which scratched Dawn's side door with a clawed, five-fingered hand.
+The car squeezed between a pair of large, scaly demons, one of which scratched Dawn’s side door with a clawed, five-fingered hand.

 “Giles, the exit is the other way,” Dawn supplied urgently, as she undid her seat belt and swiveled in her seat to watch the demons’ pursuit.
 They disappeared from view as Giles maneuvered the car between two rows of stacked containers that led to the back of the lot.

 “I can’t exactly turn around at the moment,” he replied, somewhat frustrated.
 “Are there any more behind us?”
 His eyes darted up to the rearview mirror.

 Glancing back down, Giles saw the cause of Dawn’s frantic call.
 Just ahead of them, a shabbily dressed homeless woman had emerged from inside a large yellow container.

 Giles barely missed the woman as he swerved the wheel.
 The sudden correction sent the car sliding to the right, where it caught the open door of another container just beside the front right headlight.
 The force of the impact killed the SUV’s forward momentum, causing it to violently spin around and slamming the driver’s side into the container, where it finally stopped.

 The last thing Giles saw before the world went black was the empty passenger seat next to him.